The Outflow of the B335 Protostar II: After the Outburst: Abstract

 \section{Abstract}

-The B335 protostar has undergone a major outburst detected in the scattered light of its outflow cavity that has not yet ended.
-B335 therefore offers the rare opportunity to study its effect on the jet of a protostellar object.
-Photometry of background stars behind B335 is used to map visual continuum extinction and H$_2$O ice absorption and demonstrates that the outflow has carved out a cavity.
-Precise proper motions of the shock fronts emerging from the B335 protostar were obtained.
-The kinematic age of the most prominent shock front (3E) corresponds to the early phases of the ongoing outburst of the B335 protostar.
-Shock 3E shows strong CO gas emission, as well as H$_2$ and [\ion{Fe}{2}] emission.
-Older shock fronts show diminished CO emission and are dominated by H$_2$ and [\ion{Fe}{2}].
-The emission feature 0E, closest to the protostar, is distinct in proper motion and radial velocity from the other shock fronts in the jet.
-In the span of 4\arcsec\ closest to the protostar, the continuum extinction in front of the outflow cavity increases by A$_V$~$\approx$~200 mag.
-The CO-line-removed spectra close to the protostar show the unsaturated absorption features of $^{13}$CO$_2$, OCN$^-$, and OCS have strongly increasing column densities toward the protostar.
-The ice characteristics are overall similar to those found in lines of sight with less extinction.
-The central regions of the bipolar nebula show CO gas emission, but at distances of a few arcsec from the protostar, absorption by CO gas is also detected.
+The B335 protostar has recently undergone a major, still ongoing, outburst detected in scattered light from its outflow cavity, offering a rare opportunity to study its impact on a protostellar jet.
+We use JWST/NIRCam photometry of background stars behind B335 from 2.7 to 4.4 $\mu$m to map extinction and H$_2$O ice absorption, showing that the outflow has carved a cavity in the molecular core.
+We measure proper motions of shock fronts emerging from the protostar of 131--227 km s$^{-1}$.
+The kinematic age of the most prominent shock front, 3E, corresponds to the early phase of the current outburst.
+JWST/NIRSpec IFU data show that the youngest shock, 2E, exhibits ionic lines but no molecular emission.
+Shock 3E shows strong CO emission together with H$_2$ and [\ion{Fe}{2}], whereas older shocks show weaker CO and are dominated by H$_2$ and [\ion{Fe}{2}].
+The feature 0E, closest to the protostar, appears to be a stationary shock.
+CO-line-removed spectra near the protostar show that the unsaturated absorption features of $^{13}$CO$_2$, OCN$^-$, and OCS increase strongly toward the source.
+The ice properties are otherwise similar to those along lower-extinction sight lines.
+In the central bipolar reflection nebula, CO gas is seen in scattered emission from the immediate protostellar surroundings, but a few arcsec farther out, absorption by cooler CO gas in the outflow cavity is detected.

 \keywords{ Star formation (1569) --- Bok globules (171) --- Young stellar objects (1834) --- Protostars (1302) --- FU Orionis stars (553) --- Stellar jets (1607) --- Herbig-Haro objects (722) --- Ice spectroscopy (2250) }